Metrics Intermediate

 2. Check statistical significance on RPV — not just on CVR

-4. Segment RPV by device and source — channel-level RPV differences can be as large as 5×
+5. Segment RPV by device and source — channel-level RPV differences of 3–5× are normal; pooled analysis can mask segment-specific wins

-For complete testing methodology, see How Long Should You Run an A/B Test?.
+For complete testing methodology, see How Long Should You Run an A/B Test? and How to Calculate Conversion Rate.

 Frequently Asked Questions